 *As a service to new and potential members, we offer a complimentary on-site briefing for you to learn more about the Oregon Business Association.
 If you would like to schedule a briefing or receive additional information, please give us a call at 503.641.0990 or email firstname.lastname@example.org

 OBA takes a collective approach to the development of public policy.
 OBA members recognize that issues affecting the livability of Oregonians are synonymous with business issues.
-Learn more about OBA advocacy and major policy successes HERE.
+Learn more about OBA advocacy HERE

 Benefits of Membership – Leadership in Action

 In addition to helping make Oregon a better place to live, work, and do business, members of OBA enjoy the following benefits:

 - Policy Committee Participation.
 OBA’s legislative agenda is derived from member-driven work that takes place within the confines of OBA’s five public policy committees: Education, Health Policy, Transportation, Business & Finance, and Environment & Economic Development.

 - OBA members have the opportunity to serve on one or more of these committees, and participants get the most value by being active – e.g. attending meetings, networking with other committee members, hearing from guest speakers, contributing dialogue and expertise, and helping shape OBA’s advocacy efforts.